 AskPat 778 Episode Transcript

 Pat Flynn: Hey, what's up, everybody?
 Pat Flynn here.
 Welcome to Episode 778 of AskPat.
 Thank you so much for joining me today.
 As always I'm here to help you by answering your online business questions, five days a week.
-We have a great question, actually a few questions from Steve today.

 Steve: Hi, Pat.
 This is Steve from Balsam Lake, New York.
 There's a number of questions here, so I will get right to them.
 I love all your podcasts including the FoodTruckr podcast, although I haven't seen that one in iTunes lately.
 From your early income reports, most of your income came from the LEED exam.
 If you stayed in the field of architecture, do you think you would have been as successful as you are today?
 It seems like most of the people making money online are either online marketing or a broad category such as diet and fitness.
 In SPI number 215 and SPI TV number 46 you mentioned an editorial calendar.
 I've developed such a calendar for a new website that I'm developing.
 Should I post the calendar on the website to generate traction for the topics, or will Google penalize it as empty content?
 As opposed to posting it, I will add the links to this post.